Eliot Indian Bible: Arrival of John Eliot

 Eliot came to the Massachusetts Bay Colony from England in 1631.
 One of his missions was to convert the indigenous Massachusett to Christianity.
-Eliot's instrument to do this was through the Christian scriptures.
-Eliot's feelings were that the Indians felt more comfortable hearing the scriptures in their own language than in English (a language they understood little of).
-Eliot thought it best to translate the English Christian Bible to an Algonquian Bible rather than teach the Massachusett Indians English.
+Eliot felt that the Indians would be more comfortable hearing Christian scriptures in their own language than in English (a language they understood little of).
+Eliot thought it best to translate the English Christian Bible into Massachusett rather than teach the Massachusett Indians English.
 He then went about learning the Algonquian Indian language of the Massachusett people so he could translate English to the Natick dialect of the Massachusett language.
 Eliot translated the entire 66 books of the English Bible in a little over fourteen years.
-It had taken 44 scholars seven years to produce the King James Version of the Christian Bible in 1611.
 Eliot had to become a grammarian and lexicographer to devise an Algonquian dictionary and book of grammar.
-He used the assistance of a few local Massachusett Indians in order to facilitate the translation, including Cockenoe, John Sassamon, Job Nesuton, and James Printer.
+Local Massachusett Indians, including Cockenoe, John Sassamon, Job Nesuton, and James Printer, assisted him and facilitated the translation.